island-is/handbook/docs/api-design-guide/documentation.md

 reduces implementation time for API consumers.
 The API developer is responsible for keeping the documentation up to date.

-To help with keeping documentation up to date consider using automatic generation tools that during build time can f.ex. gather comments in predefined syntax and generate the OAS, this means that the OAS lives bundled with the code and should be easier for developers to maintain.
+To be able to register a REST service to _Viskuausan_ the service **MUST** provide an [OpenAPI Specification] (OAS).

-**Note** - To be able to register a **REST** service to _Viskuausan_ the service **MUST** provide an [OPENAPI 3] service description.
+To help with keeping documentation up to date consider using automatic generation tools that during build time can gather comments in predefined syntax and generate the OAS.
+This means that the OAS lives bundled with the code and should be easier for developers to maintain.

 The following fields are required for services to be automatically imported to _Viskuausan_